bhagat-shivam/Code_on_Python/README.md

 # Code_on_Python
-in this file i have wrtten the python
+in this file i have written the python